kevinlekiller/Newznab-Blacklist/README.md

 Blacklist for Newznab.

+You can use the blacklists.txt file to manually add blacklists into newznab, or use the SQL file to import them all in 1 go.

 All blacklists are disabled by default, enable them in admin - view black list, click the edit button to the right of the blacklist, click enable and save.

 (Change root in user=root for your own mysql user in the following commands)